gsi-ee/go4/README.txt

 REQUIREMENTS:
    ROOT version: >=5.19/01

-   Qt version: either 3.3.x or 4.4.x
+   Qt version: either 3.3.x or 4.4.x and higher

    NEW: this Go4 distribution can be built with Qt3 or Qt4.
         One can set QTDIR variable directly (version will be recognized with qmake), or one can set WITHQT variable to 3,4,no to use globally installed version of Qt.
+        One also install Go4 in default system locations like /usr or /usr/local

 INSTALLATION: